Holland Tunnel: Ventilation

+Approach plazas

 Boyle Plaza

 The approach to the Holland Tunnel in Jersey City begins where the lower level of NJ Route 139 and the Newark Bay Extension merge.
 On May 6, 1936, the section of what became Route 139/I-78 between Jersey Avenue and Marin Boulevard was named in memory of John F. Boyle, the former interstate tunnel commissioner.
-Despite being part of the Interstate Highway System, I-78 and Route 139 run concurrently along 12th and 14th Street Streets to reach the Holland Tunnel.
+Despite being part of the Interstate Highway System, I-78 and Route 139 run concurrently along 12th and 14th Streets to reach the Holland Tunnel.
 Westbound traffic uses 14th Street while eastbound traffic uses 12th Street.
 The plaza was restored and landscaped by the Jersey City government in 1982.

 There is a nine-lane toll plaza for eastbound traffic only at the eastern end of 12th Street, just west of the tunnel portal.
 The original toll plaza had eight lanes; it was renovated in 1953–1954, and the current nine-lane tollbooth was constructed in 1988.

 Holland Tunnel Rotary

 Soon after construction of the tunnel, and amid rising vehicular traffic in the area, a railroad freight depot, St. John's Park Terminal, was abandoned and later demolished.
 The depot was located on the city block bounded by Laight, Varick, Beach, and Hudson Streets.
 The depot's site was used as a storage yard until the 1960s when it became a circular roadway for traffic exiting the eastbound tube in Manhattan.

-The original structure had four exits, but the plaza was renovated in the early 2000s with landscaping by Studio V Architecture and Ives Architecture Studio.
+The plaza originally had four exits.
+It was renovated in the early 2000s with landscaping by Studio V Architecture and Ives Architecture Studio.
 A fifth exit was added in 2004.